CRaC/docs/cpu-features.md

 # CPU Features

+CPU features differ from host to host as newer CPUs have more these features (on the other hand some existing features may be even removed from newer CPUs).
+JVM (Java Virtual Machine) depends on CPU features (such as AVX512, SSE3 etc.), of each computer it is running on.
+The more CPU features JVM can use the better performance it can provide.
+JVM normally uses all the CPU features it can find on the CPU where it has started.

-You may run `-XX:CRaCCheckpointTo=PATH` on a computer named NEW and `-XX:CRaCRestoreFrom=PATH` on a computer named OLD.
-In such case you may see a variant of
+CRaC unfortunately cannot reconfigure an already running JVM to stop using some of the CPU features when being restored on a CPU which is missing those features.
+You may create a snapshot (`-XX:CRaCCheckpointTo=PATH`) on a computer named NEW and restore it (`-XX:CRaCRestoreFrom=PATH`) on a computer named OLD.
+In such case you may see during restore a variant of error message

 ```
 $JAVA_HOME/bin/java -XX:CRaCRestoreFrom=cr